 Examples of Potential Information Security Incidents

 - Email forgery that appears to be sent from an ohio.edu email address.
-See how to forward an email as an attachment for reporting these messages.
+To report these messages, forward the email as an attachment to firstname.lastname@example.org.

 - Exposure of sensitive university data, either accidental or inadvertently.

 - Threats to individuals.
 If you fear for your safety, call 911.